GaryRobinson66/wordle/README.md

 ## Project Description

 ### For my CS50 final project, I aimed to learn more about JavaScript as I felt it was an area where I had little knowledge.
 I decided that creating a game would be a great way to delve deeper into JavaScript.
-I chose Wordle as the game, as it requires a certain level of coding complexity that I could learn from.
+I chose Wordle as the game, as it requires a moderate level of coding complexity that I could learn from without being discouraged.

-### In the game, the user is expected to discover the five-letter word, which is the answer.
-As the user attempts to solve the puzzle, hints will be provided with letters colored in yellow or green.
-When the user correctly answers the puzzle, the page's answer will turn green, and the user will be presented with a refresh button to start a new game.
+### In the game, the user is given multiple attempts to guess a five-letter word.
+As the user attempts to solve the puzzle by submitting possible answers, hints will be provided with letters colored in yellow or green if the letters are guessed correctly.
+When the user correctly answers all five letters and completes the puzzle, the answer will turn green, and the user will be presented with a refresh button to start a new game.
 If the user enters an invalid word, the game will display an error message and prompt the user to start a new game.

 ## Project Structure